General definition of Iverson cut

 The Iverson cut features action that occurs when an offensive player who is initially on one side of the court, usually near a wing area, cuts through to the other side, which is typically the opposite wing area.

-Basic example of Iverson cut
+Basic examples of Iverson cut

 In essence, 1 and 2 are the point guard and shooting guard respectively.